 In order to better capture and model interactions to improve the performance of various pedestrian-related algorithms, considerably more data is needed across a variety of environments.
 To this end, we have constructed a data collection system that can achieve these two requirements: large quantity and environment diversity.
 First, we ensure that our equipment is completely portable and easy to set up.
 This allows collecting data in a variety of locations with limited lead time.
 Second, we address the challenge of labeling large quantities of data using a semi-autonomous labelling pipeline.
 We employ a state-of-the-art deep learning based \cite{zhang2021bytetrack} tracking module combined with various post-processing procedures to automatically produce high quality ground truth pedestrian trajectories in metric space.

-As mentioned earlier, current datasets tend to be focused on specific pedestrian research questions.
-In contrast, our dataset approach offers various improvements and aims to accommodate a wide variety of pedestrian behavior research.
+We hope our dataset approach offers various improvements and aims to accommodate a wide variety of pedestrian behavior research.
 Specifically, we include three important characteristics: (1) ground truth labeling in metric space, (2) perspective views from a moving agent, and (3) natural human motion.
-To the best of our knowledge, publicly available datasets only have two of these characteristics, but not all three.
+To the best of our knowledge, publicly available datasets only have at most two of these characteristics, but not all three.
+We demonstrate our system through a dataset collected in a large indoor space: the TBD pedestrian dataset\footnote{\href{https://tbd.ri.cmu.edu/tbd-social-navigation-datasets}{https://tbd.ri.cmu.edu/tbd-social-navigation-datasets}}.

-To achieve this, we use multiple static cameras to ensure greater labelling accuracy.
-We offer both top-down and perspective views with the perspective-views supplied by cameras mounted on a cart.
-We use a cart pushed by one of our researchers to imitate a robot navigating through the crowd.
-Using a cart instead of a robot reduces the novelty effect from pedestrians \cite{brvsvcic2015escaping}, thereby capturing more natural pedestrian reactions, and increases the naturalness of the perspective-view ego motion.

-In this paper we also demonstrate our system through a dataset collected in a large indoor space: the TBD pedestrian dataset\footnote{\href{https://tbd.ri.cmu.edu/tbd-social-navigation-datasets}{https://tbd.ri.cmu.edu/tbd-social-navigation-datasets}}.